Authors: Dr. Jean-Paul Rodrigue, Dr. Brian Slack and Dr. Claude Comtois

 First is that government action will force a green agenda on the industry, in a top-down approach.
 Although this is the least desirable outcome for the logistics industry, it is already evident that government intervention and legislation are reaching ever more directly over environmental issues.
 In Europe, there is a growing interest in charging for external costs, as the EU moves towards a ‘fair and efficient’ pricing policy.
-A sharp increase in costs could have a more serious impact than a more gradual, phased-in tax.
+A sharp increase in costs could have a more severe impact than a more gradual, phased-in tax.
 In North America, there is a growing interest in road pricing, with the re-appearance of tolls on new highways and bridges built by the private sector, and by congestion pricing, especially in metropolitan areas.

 Pricing is only one aspect of government intervention.
-Legislations controlling the movement of hazardous goods, reducing packaging waste, stipulating the recycled content of products, the mandatory collection and recycling of products are already evident in most jurisdictions.
+Legislations controlling the movement of hazardous goods, reducing packaging waste, stipulating the recycled content of products, the mandatory collection, and recycling of products are already evident in most jurisdictions.
 Indeed, it is such legislation that has given rise to the reverse logistics industry.
-Truck safety, driver education, limits on driver’s time are among many types of government action with a potential to impact the logistics industry.
+Truck safety, driver education, limits on driver’s time are among many types of government action with the potential to impact the logistics industry.

 A difficulty with government intervention is that the outcomes are often unpredictable, and in an industry as complex as logistics, many could lead to unintended consequences.
 Environmentally-inspired policies may impact freight and passenger traffic differently, just as different modes may experience widely variable results of common regulation.
 Issues concerning the greenness of logistics extend beyond transport regulations.
-The sitting of terminals and warehouses are crucial to moving the industry towards the goal of sustainability.
+The sitting of terminals and warehouses is crucial to moving the industry towards the goal of sustainability.
 Yet, these are often under the land use and zoning control of lower levels of government whose environmental interests may be at variance with national and international bodies.
 A positive trend has been the joint planning and sitting of logistics zones and intermodal terminals as co-located facilities.